MaheshBoda-26/Research_Agent/README.md

 ### Compiling Dataset

-To rebuild or recompile the raw data into formatted dataset outputs:
+To rebuild or recompile the raw data into formatted dataset outputs (sorting dynamically by valuation, funding raised, and name to generate rankings):
 ```bash
 npx tsx scripts/build-data.ts
 ```